kyros200/najjar-pad-front/README.md

   * **Public**: Normal one, as you can use now.
   * **Read Only**: A Pad that you can only read.
 To request an edit, you need to put a ***password***
   * **Private**: A Pad that you can only read if you put a ***password***
-* Tutorial for najjar-pad and markdown on the site
+* Tutorial for najjar-pad and markdown on the site (hardcode /tutorial maybe?)
-* Optimize the HTTP requests (only saving when i see changes in the markdown)